mvolkmann/blog/src/neovim.md

 ### Snippets

-AstroNvim uses the LuaSnips plugin to provide snippets.
+AstroNvim uses the LuaSnips plugin to support snippets.
+Snippet suggests appear when the beginning of their trigger words are typed.
+When a list of possible snippets appears, press ctrl-j and ctrl-k to highlight one, press enter to select it.
+For snippets that have placeholders, type text into each one.
+Press tab to jump to the next placeholder and shift-tab to jump to the previous placeholder.

 LuaSnip supports two syntaxes for defining snippets, the VS Code style and the LuaSnips style.